Shirajuki/anki-redesign/README.md

 **Changelog:**

+- 04-02-2023: Anki 2.1.57 is now compatible along with lots of add-on compatibility and bug fixes.
+The themes are also styled as it should (some colors might be out of place still) (v0.1.9)
 - 01-02-2023: Anki 2.1.56 is now compatible, some themes are however still not correctly styled as it should (v0.1.8)
 - 28-10-2022: Adds language translation, fix for Contanki, and some more Catpuccin themes (v0.1.7)
 - 10-10-2022: Adds fix for NDFS compatibility fix and community translation support (v0.1.6)